jasobrien/EnvironmentStatusMonitor/README.md

 - Dashboard.html shows doughnut charts with each collection having a segments for 3 environment / regions / apps / features

 * Uptime for full history, last 30 days, 14 days, 7 days and 24hrs
-* performance.html displays time series graphs with response times for each collection. - excludes failures
+* Performance page displays time series graphs with response times for each collection. - excludes failures
-* schedule.html shows the your collections.json run file.
+* Main schedules from menu
+* Upload postman files from menu
+* Use Edit Files menu to edit the history files for the different environments to remove outliers that are distoring performance graphs.
+You can add a reason as well so others will know why the result should not be counted.

 # Setup Instructions